anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

      - \** kwargs takes the hyperparameter for LOF, alg.
    - Output: Returns the anomaly labels.

-6. labels = fit_tadgan(df, k):
+6. tadgan\_labels = fit_tadgan(df, k):
-   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+   - Definition: This function is used to fit tadgan model to the data and predict anomaly labels.
      - Model:
      - Prediction labels: Anomaly marked as -1 and normal as 1.
    - Input Parameters: